LinuxCommandLibrary

 copy

-Plot a dependency graph and convert it to an SVG file
+Plot a dependency graph to SVG

-$ systemd-analyze dot | dot -T [svg] > [path/to/file.svg]
+$ systemd-analyze dot | dot -T svg > [path/to/file.svg]

 copy